-How can you whiten your teeth?
+How can you whiten teeth?

-Teeth whitening means reducing or removing discoloration on the teeth so that the natural tooth color appears brighter again.
+Whitening teeth means reducing or removing discoloration on the teeth so that the natural tooth color appears brighter again.

-Why do teeth darken?
+Why do teeth get darker?

 1. Food and drinks